 Magnolia/Queen Anne District Council is engaged in community building and shares information about community issues among our member organizations.

 MagnoliaSafety.com was created as a place for the Magnolia community to share ways we can work together to make our neighborhood a safer place.

 We would like to be a place where people can let us know what projects we could do and support that would help improve our community.

 MagnoliaSafety.com was first built as a way to promote stronger traffic calming measures at 32nd Ave W and W Raye St., but it’s clear that there are other things that we need around here to keep us safe.

 MIQABePrepared.org is the website for the Magnolia-Interbay-QueenAnne Emergency Preparedness Committee (MIQA-EPC).
 Here, residents, SNAP.
-CERT, Block Watch, Ham Radio Operators, Schools, Educators, members of our faith and business communities will learn how to:
+CERT, Block Watch, Ham Radio Operators, Schools, Educators, members of our faith and business communities learn how to:

 Block Watch is a program based on the principle that neighbors working together are the first and best line of defense against crime.
-Block Watch has been shown to be an effective deterrent of crime at the neighborhood level.
+Block Watch has been shown to be an effective deterrent to crime at the neighborhood level.